NS. New School Institutional Collections

 World Music Institute concert recordings

-Between 1994 and 1997, the non-profit organization, World Music Institute, sponsored a series of concerts at The New School featuring musicians and musical styles from Central Asia, India, Iran, Latin America and elsewhere.
-The collection consists of audio recordings of these concerts.
+Between 1994 and 1997, the non-profit organization, World Music Institute, sponsored a series of concerts preceded by lectures at The New School, featuring musicians and musical styles from Central Asia, India, Iran, Latin America and elsewhere.
+The collection consists of audio recordings of these public programs.